Lao cuisine shares certain characteristics with Thai and Vietnamese food, maintaining its separate identity.

 Chopsticks are common for noodles.
 For other dishes, a spoon and fork are widely used.

-Widely available at local restaurants.
+Widely is available at nearby restaurants.

 Found at street food stalls and local eateries.